overwolf/overwolf.github.io/docs/api/overwolf-streaming.md

 **Permissions required: Streaming**

 :::important
+Please check the [streaming API sample app](#sample-app) that demonstrates a primary usage in the API.
 Please read all the info about streaming usage and options on our [video capture best practices](../topics/video-capture) guide.
 :::

 ## Methods Reference